 PLEASE NOTE: Students must provide their own Texas Instruments TI-30X IIS calculator.
-The handson class exercises are specifically prepared for use with this particular calculator!!!
+The handson class exercises are specifically prepared for

 Tuition does not include lodging, meals, transportation to and from the meeting site, parking, items of a purely personal nature (pens, pencils, paper, etc.), or the purchase of the Texas Instruments TI-30X IIS calculator used in the class.
 This inexpensive item may be purchased at Staples and other retailers.